ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 Pros and Cons to Watch

 ETFs require basic order-type knowledge and can invite overtrading during volatility.
-Mutual funds often have higher expense ratios and may require minimum investments, but can reduce decision friction with end-of-day pricing and optional automatic rebalancing.
+Mutual funds often have higher expense ratios and may require minimum investments, but they can reduce decision friction with end-of-day pricing and optional automatic rebalancing.
+If you’ve ever opened your account during a market drop and felt an urge to “do something” with your ETFs, you’ve already felt this difference in behavior risk.

 Learning Curve